-a.
-(S) The US Army Electronic Proving Ground (USAEPG), Fort Huachuca, Arizona, conducted electromagnetic compatibility (EMC) testing on the effect of Self-screening Vehicle Jammer (SSVJ) and WARLOCK-Green and WARLOCK-Red Improvised Explosive Device (IED) countermeasure systems on Blue Force command and control (C^2) communications.
-The testing was performed at the US Army Yuma Proving Ground (YPG), Yuma, Arizona, during March and April 2004.
-Follow-on testing, encompassing Blue Force Tracking (BFT), was performed at USAEPG, April 2004.

-b.
-(S) Use of WARLOCK-Red and SSVJ IED countermeasure systems prevented usable Blue Force C^2 communications.
-Usable is defined as 80 percent of messages received and understood.
+- a.
+(S) The US Army Electronic Proving Ground (USAEPG), Fort Huachuca, Arizona, conducted electromagnetic compatibility (EMC) testing on the effect of WARLOCK-Green and WARLOCK-Red Improvised Explosive Device (IED) countermeasure systems on Blue Force command and control (C2) communications.
+The testing was performed at the US Army Yuma Proving Ground (YPG) during March and April 2004.
+Follow-on testing, encompassing Blue Force Tracking (BFT), was performed at USAEPG. - b.
+(S) The use of WARLOCK-Red prevented usable (80 percent of messages received and understood) Blue Force C2 communications.
 This could be mitigated by using the jammer standoff method or by shortening communications links and providing communications relay.